 Infrastructure means typically the buildings, utilities, services, communication, data, transportation, and real things required mainly to run a business.
 A management system puts it all into view to see inventory, what needs repair, and how operating machinery is.
 It depends on the company and what its requirements are.
 It is an asset management system designed to provide suitable insights and analytics in an industry that will support it to be more proactive concerning its performance and maintenance management tactics.
 The overall concept of infrastructure management has been rapidly adapting to companies to meet the customer’s current demands and the market.

 Infrastructure management is the management of operation components, policies, processes, data, and external contacts.
-Infrastructure management divided into three categories of:-
+Infrastructure management is divided into three categories:-

 - Systems Management